madisonjordan/aws-bootcamp-cruddur-2023/journal/week0.md

    - have a "common dictionary". see TOGAF and AWS Well-Architectured Tool Framework
    - documentation to be able to communicate key features to laymen
    - architectural diagrams help communicate with almost anyone
+- Setup billing alarms and budget in AWS

 #### Questions
 <!-- Questions on the materials or concepts with their answers, if available.-->